-&lt;sup>1 The Equality Act 2010 defines the protected characteristics as age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity.
+1 The Equality Act 2010 defines the protected characteristics as age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity.
 Equivalent equality legislation in Northern Ireland protects age, disability, gender, race, religion or belief and sexual orientation.

-- 5.4: understand the duty to make reasonable adjustments in practice and be able to make and support reasonable adjustments in their and others' practice - 5.5: recognise the characteristics and consequences of barriers to inclusion, including for socially isolated groups - 5.6: actively challenge these barriers, supporting the implementation of change wherever possible - 5.7: recognise that regard to equality, diversity and inclusion needs to be embedded in the application of all HCPC standards, across all areas of practice - 5.8: understand the significance and potential effect of dietary and non-dietary factors when helping individuals, groups and communities to make informed choices about interventions and lifestyle

-5.9: demonstrate sensitivity to factors that affect diet, lifestyle and health and that may affect the interaction between service user and dietitian
+- 5.2 understand equality legislation and apply it to their practice - 5.3 recognise the potential impact of their own values, beliefs and personal biases (which may be unconscious) on practice and take personal action to ensure all service users and carers are treated appropriately with respect and dignity - 5.4 understand the duty to make reasonable adjustments in practice and be able to make and support reasonable adjustments in theirs and others' practice - 5.5 recognise the characteristics and consequences of barriers to inclusion, including for socially isolated groups - 5.6 actively challenge these barriers, supporting the implementation of change wherever possible - 5.7 recognise that regard to equality, diversity and inclusion needs to be embedded in the application of all HCPC standards, across all areas of practice - 5.8 understand the significance and potential effect of dietary and non-dietary factors when helping individuals, groups and communities to make informed choices about interventions and lifestyle - 5.9 demonstrate sensitivity to factors that affect diet, lifestyle and health and that may affect the interaction between service user and dietitian

-6: understand the importance of and maintain confidentiality
+6 understand the importance of and maintain confidentiality

-- 6.1: adhere to the professional duty of confidentiality and understand when disclosure may be required - 6.2: understand the principles of information and data governance and be aware of the safe and effective use of health, social care and other relevant information - 6.3: recognise and respond in a timely manner to situations where it is necessary to share information to safeguard service users, carers and/or the wider public

-- 6.4: understand the need to ensure that confidentiality is maintained in all situations in which service users rely on additional communication support (such as interpreters or translators) - 6.5: recognise that the concepts of confidentiality and informed consent extend to all mediums, including illustrative clinical records such as photography, video and audio recordings and digital platforms the International English Language Testing System, with no element below 6.5 )
+- adhere to the professional duty of confidentiality and understand when disclosure may be required - 6.2 understand the principles of information and data governance and be aware of the safe and effective use of health, social care and other relevant information - recognise and respond in a timely manner to situations where it is 6.3 necessary to share information to safeguard service users, carers and / or the wider public - understand the need to ensure confidentiality is maintained in all situations in which service users rely on additional communication support (such as interpreters or translators) - recognise that the concepts of confidentiality and informed consent extend to all mediums, including illustrative clinical records such as photography, video and audio recordings and digital platforms use effective and appropriate verbal and non-verbal skills to communicate with service users, carers, colleagues and others

-7: communicate effectively
+7 communicate effectively